main banner

 A Medal Rolls Index Card for a John Bowie, records initial service in the South African Field Artillery and thereafter as a 2/Lt in the Royal Air Force during the first world war.

-His name is found in the Operations Record Book (ORB) for 24 Squadron, the RAF transport unit based at RAF Hendon near London, at the end of October 1940 stating that he had been posted to RAF Takoradi with effect from 29 Oct 1940.
-His name however is not found earlier than this in that ORB.
-While his service record has not been consulted as of yet, where his name has been found listed is usually in Transport and aircraft Ferry operations.
+His name has been found listed is usually in Transport and aircraft Ferry operations.
 At times in 1942 and 1943, his name is again found the 24 Squadron ORB but not on a great many flights.
 The mentions of him flying with Churchill to Moscow for the August 1942 conference with Stalin is yet to be confirmed.
 He is found mentioned just once in Oct 1942 with 511 Squadron, which was the Squadron formed from 1425 Flight, which it seems was the source of the Liberators that flew Churchill and his party to Moscow.
 The crew of Churchill's aircraft, AL504 is well recorded and Bowie is not among those names.
-During 1943 he was it seems posted to Nutts Corner aircraft outside Belfast with 104 Operational Training Unit which trained crews for aircraft ferrying flights.
+During 1943 during his posting to Nutts Corner airfield outside Belfast with 104 Operational Training Unit which trained crews for aircraft ferrying flights.
 He was on board of and possibly the pilot of Wellington Z1460 which suffered an engine failure on take off and force landed on the airfield.

 He arrived in New York on 17 June 1944 having taken off from Lough Neagh, in Northern Ireland on American Overseas Airways aircraft 7223, a Consolidated PB2Y-3 Coronado.
-He travelled from here to Montreal and nearly two months later is recorded as pilot on the delivery to the UK of Liberator RG983.
+He traveled from here to Montreal and nearly two months later is recorded as pilot on the delivery to the UK of Liberator RG983.
 He returned to New York after that delivery, and back to Montreal and flew Liberator KH299 to the UK and records no other ferry operations in that context.

 The February 1970 edition of the South African Medical Journal carried an article about the setting up of the Red Cross Air Mercy Service, a flying doctors service in South Africa.
 John Bowie in that article is described as the senior pilot.